Blazing-Blast/Cardgame/Sun.md

 ##### When activated

-Take the allied card in the defensive position of the Catapult's lane.
+Take the allied card in the defensive position of the Gravity Assister's lane.
 It is now called the `Ammo`
-Launch the `Ammo` to any position in the opposing lane.
+The `Ammo` will now perform a Gravity Assist towards a position of your choice in the opposing lane.

 If there is another card there, it takes `Damage` damage.
 This card is now called the `Target`.

-And, if it survives, it gets knocked back to any of the empty spaces next to it (the `Target`'s' owner's choice).
+And, if it survives, the `Target` gets knocked back to any of the empty spaces next to it (`Target`'s' owner's choice).
 If there are no empty spaces, the cards trade blows, until one dies, starting with the `Target`.

-This exhausts the `Ammo`, `Target`, and Catapult.
+This exhausts the `Ammo`, and Gravity Assister itself.
+If `Target` engaged in combat, it is exhaused, too.

 #### Suspiciously Wall-shaped Pillar or Light